The key influencers of fatigue

 Sleep quantity is the most straightforward influencer of fatigue.
 Most adults require 7-9 hours of sleep daily to function optimally.

 Sleep quality is the most complicated influencer of fatigue.
-There are many metrics that could possibly suggest at someone’s sleep quality, but several of them can only be measured with in-lab sleep testing (Polysomnography).
+There are many metrics that could suggest someone’s sleep quality, but several of them can only be measured with in-lab sleep testing (Polysomnography).
 On Analyze, metrics like Wake after sleep onset, Awakenings, Sleep latency, and Sleep efficiency may give you an idea of sleep quality.

 Wake after sleep onset is a measure of sleep quality, helping you understand how fragmented someone's sleep is.
 It's the total number of awake minutes between the sleep onset and wake time.